 Do not always look up, look to the side!

 Rule No2 Poli mentorship rocks!
 Why do I love poli-mentorship?
 Because there is no one person that will have all the answers to all my questions.
 So, why not ask 3 of them or more? 🙂

 Rule No3 Don’t ask a question!
 Ask THE question!

 Rule No4 Actions, not words!
 Don’t be one of those lame people who just flatter someone in order to grab their attention.
 Do something worth their while.
 First, read everything they have written, watch every interview, the possibility of them already talking about what you’re about to ask them are very high.
-You’d be surprised how many unnecessary questions I get on da aily basis just because people are too lazy to read my posts.
+You’d be surprised how many unnecessary questions I get on da daily basis just because people can’t be bothered to read my posts.
 Don’t be one of those people, you won’t be taken seriously.

 Now that we’ve established some rules, let’s get down to business!

 Identify what kind mentor do you need

 Professional- If you need a professional mentor you need to be on top of your game when asking for something.
 As I’ve said previously explore the subject, explore their work and ask THE right questions.

 Personal (More like a life coach)- If you need a personal help, be aware that these are the people that charge for helping you out and they cannot donate your time to you just because you think your problem is important and urgent.
 Give me a break!
 Who doesn’t?
 Better come up with something very meaningful to ask or don’t bother wasting your and their time.

 Identify what you can offer